MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine.md

 ### DeleteLineToFirstChar

-Deletes text from the cursor to the first non-blank character of the line.
+Deletes from the first non-blank character of the current logical line in a multiline buffer.

 - Vi command mode: `<d,^>`